fei0810/Triti-Map/docs/manual.md

   - `pop_struc`: **Important** , the population structure of the pool samples.
 If the data of the pool is F2 generation, fill in **F2**; if the data of the pool is RIL population or all individuals are homozygous, fill in **RIL**.
   - `bulksize`: The number of samples in the pool, e.g., if each pool consists of 30 samples, then fill in `30`.
   - `winsize`: No modification is needed, the length of the sliding window for data correction, default is `1000000`(1Mb).
-  - `filter_probs`: **Important**, the percentage of the original results to filter based on Delta SNPindex and SNPconut/Mb.
+  - `filter_percentage`: **Important**, the percentage of the original results to filter based on Delta SNPindex and SNPconut/Mb.
 If the value is 0.75, it means that the average Delta SNPindex and the average number of SNPs per 1Mb of the candidate interval should be both greater than 75% of the corresponding values of all original results.
   - `fisher_p`: No modification is needed, filter the SNP loci of the trait association interval and calculate the pvalue of each locus using fisher test, default is `0.0001`.
   - `min_length`: No modification is needed, the minimum length of the candidate trait association interval.
 For large genome species such as wheat, the default length is `1000000`(1Mb).